Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy Trade-off: Experiments

 \subsection{Experiment Setup}

-We focus on image classification tasks on two datasets: EMNIST, and CIFAR-10.
-For utility experiments, we set the clipping threshold \(C\) uniformly to 1.0 and use three different privacy settings corresponding to \(\sigma_g=1.0, 1.5, \text{and } 2.0\). \(\sigma_g\) is proportional to the noise multiplier $\sigma$, defined in the privacy engine from the Opacus package \cite{yousefpour2021opacus}.
-We conduct experimental evaluations on both MLP and LeNet model architectures, reporting the testing accuracy of the global model.
-Specific model structures and hyperparameters are detailed in the Appendix \ref{C.1}.
-For privacy experiments, we employ \emph{Deep Leakage from Gradients} (DLG) \cite{zhu2019dlg} to attack FedAvg, LDP-FedAvg, and our FedCEO, reporting the extent of gradient leakage.
+We set the clipping threshold \(C\) uniformly to 1.0 and use three different privacy settings corresponding to \(\sigma_g=1.0, 1.5, \text{and } 2.0\). \(\sigma_g\) is proportional to the noise multiplier $\sigma$, defined in the privacy engine from the Opacus package \cite{yousefpour2021opacus}.
+We conduct experimental evaluations on both MLP and LeNet model architectures, reporting the testing accuracy of the global model (consistent with representative papers \cite{bietti2022PPSGD, shen2023DPFRL} from recent years).
+Specific model structures and hyperparameters are detailed in \textbf{Appendix} \ref{C.1}.